Methodological Note for The Economic Cost of Gun Violence

 You can’t put a price on the lives that are altered or cut short each year by gun violence.
-But gun-related violence in the United States—nearly 40,000 deaths and over twice as many injuries in an average year—has a steep economic cost.
+But gun-related violence in the United States—40,000 deaths and 76,000 more shot and wounded in an average year—has a steep economic cost.
 This Note is a companion to The Economic Cost of Gun Violence.

-As survivors and their loved ones, community members, employers, and taxpayers, we pay a total of $280 billion for a set of key costs related to the aftermath of gun violence, whether the shooting was unintentional, an assault, a police-involved shooting, or an act of suicide.
-These costs, both immediate and long term, include such items as medical bills, ambulance and patient transport, police response and investigations, criminal justice costs, work loss from forgone earnings, and quality-of-life lost to gun violence each year.
+As survivors and their loved ones, community members, employers, and taxpayers, we suffer the economic consequences of $557 billion annually for a set of key costs and losses related to the aftermath of gun violence, whether the shooting was unintentional, an assault or homicide, a police-involved shooting, or an act of suicide.
+These costs, both immediate and long-term, include such items as medical bills, ambulance and patient transport, police response and investigations, criminal justice costs, work loss from forgone earnings, and quality-of-life lost to gun violence each year.

-PIRE estimated the costs of firearm injury (both fatal and nonfatal) as the product of the cost per injury or death times the number of injured or killed (see Figure 1).
+PIRE estimates the costs of firearm injury (both fatal and nonfatal) as the product of the cost per injury or death times the number of injured or killed (see Figure 1).

 Figure 1.
 Calculating the cost of gun violence

-The cost framework of PIRE’s Injury Cost Model presents costs to the government and costs to society.
-The cost to society includes out-of-pocket (direct) expenses, work-loss (indirect) costs, and quality-of-life (intangible) costs.
+The cost framework of PIRE’s Injury Cost Model presents costs to the government, paid for by taxpayers, and costs and losses to society.
+The economic cost to society includes three types of costs: direct expenses, work-loss (indirect) costs, and quality-of-life (intangible) costs.
 In addition to the costs included in the Injury Cost Model, mental health care, police investigations and response, court costs, incarceration, and perpetrator work-loss costs were also added to the total economic cost calculation presented in this work using the methodology described below.
-All costs are presented in 2018 dollars, using the consumer price and employment cost indices from the US Bureau of Labor Statistics.3US Bureau of Labor Statistics “12-Month Percentage Change, Consumer Price Index, Selected Categories (Past 20 Years),” accessed February 20, 2020, https://bit.ly/3qUBT7r; US Bureau of Labor Statistics, “Employment Cost Index – December 2018,” news release, January 31, 2019, https://bit.ly/3gMomKP.
+All costs are presented in 2019 dollars using the consumer price and employment cost indices from the US Bureau of Labor Statistics.3US Bureau of Labor Statistics “12-Month Percentage Change, Consumer Price Index, Selected Categories (Past 20 Years),” accessed March 21, 2022, https://bit.ly/3qUBT7r; US Bureau of Labor Statistics, “Employment Cost Index – December 2019,” news release, January 31, 2020, https://www.dol.gov/newsroom/economicdata/eci_01312020.pdf.

-For the calculation of costs by state, national average unit costs were used—that is, there is no adjustment for state-by-state cost-of-living differences, differential hospitalization costs, or differential rates and lengths of incarceration for assault perpetrators.
-Per person state costs were generated by dividing state costs by the 2017 state population obtained from the US Census Bureau.
+For the calculation of costs by state, national average unit costs were used.
+There is no adjustment for state-by-state cost-of-living differences, differential hospitalization costs by state, or differential rates and lengths of incarceration for assault perpetrators.
+Per resident state costs were generated by dividing state costs by the total 2019 state population obtained from the US Census Bureau.
+Likewise, taxpayer costs were generated dividing state costs by 2019 data on all residents 18 and older from the US Census Bureau.

 Firearm deaths.
-PIRE obtained the number of firearm deaths from the CDC’s multiple cause of death census data for 2018, the most recent year of data available at the time of publication.5Data from 2018.
-Centers for Disease Control and Prevention, National Center for Health Statistics, Division of Vital Statistics, Mortality Multiple Cause-of-Death file.
+PIRE obtained the number of firearm deaths from the CDC’s Multiple Cause of Death data for 2019, the most recent year of data available at the time of analysis.
 Firearm deaths were identified through the International Statistical Classification of Diseases and Related Health Problems, 10th Revision (ICD-10).
-Counts less than 10 are suppressed by the CDC in order to protect victim and family privacy.6Data from 2018.
-Centers for Disease Control and Prevention, National Center for Health Statistics, Division of Vital Statistics, Mortality Multiple Cause-of-Death file.
+Counts of 10 or fewer are suppressed by the CDC to protect victim and family privacy.4Data from 2019.
+Centers for Disease Control and Prevention, National Center for Health Statistics, Division of Vital Statistics, Multiple Cause of Death data.